 - Bank statements for an insurance premium payment

-- Any packaged bank account — many current accounts include travel insurance as a benefit
+- Any packaged bank account – many current accounts include travel insurance as a benefit (commonly Barclays, Halifax, Nationwide, and Lloyds packaged accounts)

 Tips and things to watch out for

-Jet2.com flights are genuinely non-refundable.
-Unlike Jet2 Holidays packages — where a partial refund may be available if you cancel early enough — Jet2.com flight-only tickets give back nothing.
-Travel insurance is the only route to recovery.
+Jet2.com flights are non-refundable.
+Unlike Jet2 Holidays packages – where a partial refund may be available if you cancel early enough – Jet2.com flight-only tickets give back nothing.
+Travel insurance is the only practical route to recovery.

 Summary